zzxwill/oss/intl.en-US/API Reference/Object operations/SelectObject.md

  Value of 1st column,,,,Value of 5th column,\\n

- Child node: None
+ Sub-node: None

  Parent node: OutputSerialization \(CSV\)

  |
     |EnablePayloadCrc|Bool| Indicates that each frame includes a 32-bit CRC32 value for verification.
 The client can calculate the CRC32 value of each payload and compare it with the included CRC32 value to verify data integrity.

- Child node: None
+ Sub-node: None

  Parent node: OutputSerialization

  |
     |Options|Container| Specifies other optional parameters.

- Child node: SkipPartialDataRecord and MaxSkippedRecordsAllowed
+ Sub-node: SkipPartialDataRecord and MaxSkippedRecordsAllowed

  Parent node: SelectRequest